doublerobotics/d3-sdk/docs/API.md

   - parameters: ```{
   "value": "simple:30:-65:300"
 }```
   - This value is used until the d3 service restarts or operating system is rebooted.
-This can also be set with startup.json config "BGSCAN_DEFAULT".
+This can also be set with `api.setConfig` `BGSCAN_DEFAULT`.
   - [bgscan docs](https://wiki.archlinux.org/index.php/wpa_supplicant#Roaming)
 - other:
   - event: `DRNetwork.apDisconnect`